Fire

 The Australian embassy can't provide the following:

-If, despite our advice, you choose to enter Ukraine, you're encouraged to register your whereabouts on DFAT's registration portal for Australian citizens in Ukraine.
-Make sure you have up-to-date visas and passports.
-Keep your registration details up to date in case we need to contact you.
+If, despite our advice, you choose to enter Ukraine, make sure you have up-to-date visas and passports.
 Subscribe and follow the advice on the Smartraveller website and social media.

 You need to carefully consider the risks when entering and departing Ukraine.
 Any travel options you pursue are at your own risk.
 You're responsible for your own safety and that of your family.
 The Australian Government can't advise on the safety of travelling to departure points.